lancelothk/BSPAT/README.md

 ## Known Issues:

 Please note that BSPAT use font "Arial" as default when generating text in figures.
-Without this font, the text in figure may align incorrectly.

-How to fix:

-1. Install "Arial" font in the deployed system.
-2. Change to another font in DrawPattern.java, but may need to change other parameters to align text in figure correctly.
+The font used in figure can be configured in config.properties.
+Use different font may cause figure components alignment issue.

 ## License